-FE and WA Simulations: RPM Ranges And Atmospheric Standards
+RPM Ranges And Atmospheric Standards

-The Simulation Category also includes fields to specify the rpm range for the simulation (Start & Finish RPMs).
-The narrower the range, the faster the simulation is performed.
-If you are using a supercharging system, and it's developing errors at higher engine speeds (like overspeed or choke), you can reduce the upper rpm limit to help prevent these errors.
+The SIMULATION Category also includes fields that specify the rpm range for the simulation (actual Start & Finish RPM points for mathematical analysis).
+The narrower the range, the faster the simulation is performed, since fewer mathematical operations are required.

+Note: If you are using a supercharging system and it's developing errors at higher engine speeds (like overspeed or choke), you can reduce the upper rpm limit to help prevent these errors.
 In addition, if you are running an Iterative Test (see the Quick and Pro Iterator chapters later in this User Guide), keeping the RPM range as narrow as possible will substantially reduce testing time.

-Set ambient conditions (or Standards) for the simulation by selecting one of the built-in models in the Atmospheric Standard menu.
+You can also set ambient atmospheric conditions (or Standards) for the simulation by selecting one of the built-in models available from the Atmospheric Standard menu.
 You can apply SAE, ISO, and other world standards commonly used for dynamometer testing.
-The default used in Dynomation6 and DynoSim6 is different from Dynomation5/DynoSim5, and is based on the SAE J1394 v3 standard widely used in modern dyno test facilities.
-The available Standards are:
+The default used in Dynomation6 and DynoSim6 is different from Dynomation5/DynoSim5, and is based on the SAE J1394 v3 standard widely used in modern dyno-test facilities.
+The available Standards selections are:

-Standard Atmosphere: Temp (F): 59.0 Humidity: 0% Barometer(in): 29.921 • AE J606/7: Temp (F): 60.0 Humidity: 0% Barometer(in): 29.921 • ISO 1585: Temp (F): 60.0 Humidity: 0% Barometer(in): 29.530 • JIS D 1001: Temp (F): 68.0 Humidity: 0% Barometer(in): 29.234 Dynomation-5 Standard: Temp (F): 68.0 Humidity: 0% Barometer(in): 29.919 • SAE J1349 v3, Ver-6 Std: Temp (F): 77.0 Humidity: 0% Barometer(in): 29.234 • SAE J1394 v1: Temp (F): 77.0 Humidity: 0% Barometer(in): 29.318 • SAE J1394 v2: Temp (F): 77.0 Humidity: 0% Barometer(in): 29.380

-• SAE J1394 v3: Temp (F): 77.0 Humidity: 0% Barometer(in): 29.234 • SAE J1995: Temp (F): 77.0 Humidity: 0% Barometer(in): 29.530
+Temp (F): 59.0 Humidity: 0% Barometer(in): 29.921 Temp (F): 60.0 Humidity: 0% Barometer(in): 29.921 Temp (F): 60.0 Humidity: 0% Barometer(in): 29.530 Temp (F): 68.0 Humidity: 0% Barometer(in): 29.234 Temp (F): 68.0 Humidity: 0% Barometer(in): 29.919 Temp (F): 77.0 Humidity: 0% Barometer(in): 29.234 Temp (F): 77.0 Humidity: 0% Barometer(in): 29.318 Temp (F): 77.0 Humidity: 0% Barometer(in): 29.380 Temp (F): 77.0 Humidity: 0% Barometer(in): 29.234 Temp (F): 77.0 Humidity: 0% Barometer(in): 29.530 Temp (F): 59.0 Temp (F): 60.0 Temp (F): 68.0 Temp (F): 68.0 Temp (F): 77.0 Temp (F): 77.0 Temp (F): 77.0 Temp (F): 77.0 Temp (F): 77.0 Temp (F): 59.0 Humidity: 0% Temp (F): 60.0 Humidity: 0% Temp (F): 68.0 Humidity: 0% Temp (F): 68.0 Humidity: 0% Temp (F): 68.0 Humidity: 0% Temp (F): 77.0 Humidity: 0%

-In addition to the standards available in the menu, you may enter any Altitude, Air Temperature, Barometer, and Humidity value you wish.
+In addition to the available standards, you may enter any Altitude, Air Temperature, Barometer, and Humidity value you wish.
 The changes in environmental variables are applied to the simulation through a "correction factor."
 This value is normally calculated by Dynomation after you make a menu selection or enter specific atmospheric values.
-However, you can click Manual Entry and directly enter any correction factor you wish.
+However, you can click Manual Entry and directly enter any dyno correction factor you wish.

 The Short Block component menu contains over 500 bore and stroke combinations of popular domestic and import engines that you can instantly use in any engine simulation.
-In addition, you can directly enter a custom description of any engine into the Short Block component field.
+In addition, you can directly enter custom specifications for any engine into the Short Block component field.

-THE SHORTBLOCK COMPONENT CATEGORY Applies To Both the FE and WA Simulations
+THE SHORTBLOCK COMPONENT CATEGORY

-The ShortBlock menu is located in the Shortblock Component Category.
+The ShortBlock menu is located in the SHORTBLOCK Component Category.
 By opening this menu, you are presented with a variety of domestic and import "predefined" shortblock configurations.
 If any one of these choices is selected, the appropriate bore, stroke, number of cylinders, rod ratio, and pin offset (see entering Rod Ratio, Rod Length And Pin Offset, next) will be loaded into the ShortBlock category.
 In addition to the predefined shortblocks in the menu, you can directly enter any shortblock name (description) into the ShortBlock field, then enter custom values for Stroke, Bore, Number Of Cylinders (also Rod Ratio and Piston Pin Offset) within the acceptable range limits of the program (as indicated at the range limit line at the bottom of the screen).